iltommi/qdb-documentation/source/faq.rst

 Yes!
 Contact us for more information, see :doc:`contact`

-In what language is wrpme written?
+In what language is quasardb written?
 ====================================

-The core wrpme engine (that we also call kernel) is written in C++ 11 and assembly.
+The core quasardb engine (that we also call kernel) is written in C++ 11 and assembly.
 It makes an intensive usage of the STL and the `boost libraries <http://www.boost.org/>`_.

 The administration interface is written in HTML5/Javascript.